Kanikaramola14/digitdetect/DIGITDETECT-main/README.md

 For any questions or feedback, feel free to reach out:

-Anshul Rawat
+Kanika ramola

-GitHub: anshulrawat2507
+GitHub: Kanika ramola

-Email: anshulrawat519@gmail.com
+Email: kanikaofficial14@gmail.com